MaSe69/mase/index.md

 <br>
 This is my private web site. <br>
 Currently, it is mainly dedicated to personality. <br>
-English is the main language here, but some topics are only available in German.
+English is the main language here, with selected topics also available in German.

 # Deep Dives In 'Personality'